CCETC/SonataAdminBundle/Resources/doc/README_CCE.markdown

         $this->getDatagrid()->addScopeGroup($tabs);
         $this->getDatagrid()->addScopeGroup($pills);

+# App Helper
+You can define a service to be attached to the admin_pool for use in all of your templates:

+    	sonata_admin:
+            app_helper: myapp.bundle.dir.service

 # Summary Reports
 You can include a table of field summary statistics on the list template by defining a few fields to summarize by: